michel1991/ocp-java-11/modulars/README.md

 * E. Adding an export at the command line is recommended.

 The java command has an --add-exports option that allows exporting a package at runtime.
 However, it is not encouraged to use it, making options B and D the answer.

+# An automatic module name is generated if one is not supplied.
+Which of the following JAR filename and generated automatic module name pairs are correct?
+(Choose all that apply.)
+* A. emily-1.0.0.jar and emily
+* B. emily-1.0.0-SNAPSHOT.jar and emily
+* C. emily_the_cat-1.0.0.jar and emily_the_cat
+* D. emily_the_cat-1.0.0.jar and emily-the-cat
+* E. emily.$.jar and emily
+* F. emily.$.jar and emily.
+* G. emily.$.jar and emily..

+Any version information at the end of the JAR filename is removed, making options A and B correct.
+Underscores (_) are turned into dots (.), making options C and D incorrect.
+Other special characters like a dollar sign ($) are also turned into dots.
+However, adjacent dots are merged, and leading/trailing dots are removed.
+Therefore, option E is correct.